Warner Bros. Theatre Ventures: New Jack City: Live

-Warner Bros Theater Venture made special arrangements and licensed the rights to playwright and NAACP Award winner Je'Caryous Johnson to produce a live stage adaptation to the 1991 action-crime film New Jack City.
-The production opened its two-day preview on October 29-30, 2022 at the Gas South Theater in Atlanta, Georgia and is currently running in a nine-city national tour from November of 2022 into February of 2023.
+Warner Bros Theatre Venture made special arrangements and licensed the rights to playwright and NAACP Award winner Je'Caryous Johnson to produce a live stage adaptation to the 1991 action-crime film New Jack City.
+The production opened its two-day preview on October 29-30, 2022 at the Gas South Theater in Atlanta, Georgia and is currently running in a national tour from November of 2022 into June of 2024.
 The stage play stars Allen Payne, who reprises his role as "Gee Money", Treach as Nino Brown, Flex Alexander as "Pookie", Big Daddy Kane as Stone and Gary Dourdan as Scotty.
+Omar Gooding was cast as Stone for the 2024 production run.
 The live stage adaptation is the second production Je'Caryous Johnson produced under the Warner Bros.
 Theater Venture.
 He previously produced Set It Off: Live in 2018 and 2020.

 Upcoming productions

 Dave

 The show was first announced by Variety in November 2014 after an industry reading held on October 31.
-In summer 2016 it was announced a second private reading was held featuring Broadway star Brian d’Arcy James The musical debuted at Arena Stage in Washington, D.C. on July 18, 2018, for a limited engagement until August 19, 2018.
+In summer 2016 it was announced a second private reading was held featuring Broadway star Brian d’Arcy James The musical debuted at Arena Stage in Washington, D.C., on July 18, 2018, for a limited engagement until August 19, 2018.
 There has yet to be any word on whether the show will move to Broadway.